amfairley/memorycards/GAME.md

 ## Game logic

 ### Possible errors
-These are some possible errors to keep in mind during development
+These are some possible errors to keep in mind during development:
 - If an unavailable value is selected e.g. none, negative, greater than 52 or a decimal
 - Each play through concatenating arrays and adding to the previous playthrough